It’s time for another Alabama Stormwater Forum!

 What should you expect?

-Outstanding keynote presenters and concurrent sessions; Alabama based research, technologies, and case studies; ready made strategies for stormwater public involvement and public education; and networking.
+Outstanding keynote presenters and concurrent sessions; Alabama based research, technologies, and case studies; ready made strategies for stormwater public involvement and public education; and interactive sessions to encourage networking and active learning.

 Local governments should bring their stormwater management plans and questions.